gtomek/movies-list/README.md

 Please define Movied DB API v3 key as system variable e.g.
 *export MOVIE_DB_API_V3_KEY='your API key'*

-To make it running just import it to Android Studio v3.5.2 or use ./gradlew assemble command to assemble the apk and install it on a device
+To make it running just import it to Android Studio v3.5.3 or use ./gradlew assemble command to assemble the apk and install it on a device

 TODO:
+- add progress when loading more pages
 - UI automation & integration tests
+- add static code analysis tool (deteKt)
+- add favourite film selection
-- pagination support
+- more testing...